pcaw627/ECE495-BazaarGame/Planning/sprints.md

 PiecesBag - stores color of pebbles with corresponding number of pebbles for that color
 + HashMap<String, Integer> pieces
++ generateRandom(int numOfPieces) #method to generate a random PiecesBag given an input of how many pieces should be in the bag

 Equations - exchange rate for trading pieces.
 + PiecesBag left